Categories: Architecture, Java, Programming

 Any system (problem domain) which is to be represented in software is a combination of things (nouns) and processes/workflows which operate on those things.
 Things have properties (state) while processes do not.

-There are definitely advantages to pushing logic into domain-model types.
+There are definitely advantages to pushing process logic into stateful domain-model types (rather than services).
 They include:

-- Readability - the types represent things in the real problem domain, and having all the logic related to that thing in one place is helpful for comprehending that type.
-Centralising logic for a type also helps programmers locate existing relevant functionality.
+• Readability - the types represent things in the real problem domain, and having all the logic related to that thing in one place is helpful for comprehending that type.
+Centralising logic for a type also helps developers locate existing relevant functionality (see point 4).

-- Invariants - when all the logic that manipulates a set of state is co-located, then it is easier to verify that the state is always self-consistent ie fulfils the “invariants” for that type.
+• Invariants - when all the logic that manipulates a set of state is co-located, then it is easier to verify that the state is always self-consistent ie fulfils the “invariants” for that type (see point 2).

-- Data hiding - state which is useful for implementing behaviour but which is not relevant for users of the type can be hidden, thus simplifying the API of the type.
+• Data hiding - state which is useful for implementing behaviour but which is not relevant for users of the type can be hidden, thus simplifying the API of the type (and supporting invariant enforcement).

 Unfortunately there are some issues with implementing logic as methods on a specific domain-model-type: